There are two published items from the Rome Congress held at the Istituto di Psicologia della Università di Roma on 26th and 27th September1953.

 P65W ; Robert Fliess : “Silence and Verbalization.
 A Supplement to the Theory of the ‘Analytic Rule,”‘ IJP, XXX, l.

-/Ego psychology and interpretation in psychoanalytic therapies (Dream ‘fresh brains’) : December 1948 (New York) [1951] : Ernst Kris
+/Ego psychology and interpretation in psychoanalytic therapies (Dream ‘fresh brains’) : December 1948 (New York) [1951] : Ernst Kris.
+See Ego psychology and interpretation in psychoanalytic therapies (Dream ‘fresh brains’) : December 1948 [1951] : Ernst Kris at this site /5 Other Authors A-Z (Kris or Index of Authors)

 p62-64 of Alan Sheridan’s translation : see /Language, Behaviour and Dynamic Psychiatry : 1944 : Jules Masserman

-/The therapeutic effect of inexact interpretation : a contribution to the theory of suggestion : October 1931 : Edward Glover
+/The therapeutic effect of inexact interpretation : a contribution to the theory of suggestion : October 1931 : Edward Glover.
+See The therapeutic effect of inexact interpretation – a contribution to the theory of suggestion : October 1931 : Edward Glover at this site /5 Other Authors A-Z (Glover or Index of Authors)

 Endnote:

-[i] The Function of Language in Psychoanalysis (1953) : translated by Anthony Wilden : published in ‘The Language of the Self – The function of language in Psychoanalysis by Jacques Lacan’ : 1968 : Baltimore MD & London, The John Hopkins University Press : p1-156 : See /The Function and Field of Speech and Language in Psychoanalysis (Rome) : 26th September 1953 : Jacques Lacan This is a translation of Jacques Lacan’s ‘Rome Discourse’ without the preface.
+[i] The Function of Language in Psychoanalysis (1953) : translated by Anthony Wilden : published in ‘The Language of the Self – The function of language in Psychoanalysis by Jacques Lacan’ : 1968 : Baltimore MD & London, The John Hopkins University Press : p1-156 : [See See this site /5 Other Authors A-Z (Wilden or Index of Other Authors’ texts)] This is a translation of Jacques Lacan’s ‘Rome Report’ without the preface.

 The Function and Field of Speech and Language in Psychoanalysis : translated by Alan Sheridan : in Écrits, A Selection : London, Tavistock, 1977 : p114-145 includes the Preface.